bgutbook/bgutbook/manuscript/part_1_basic_commands/chapter_103_showing_the_content_of_a_file.md

 {#exercise_3_02}
 #### Exercise 3.02
-Chech if the file `examples.txt` contains spaces at the end of any line.
+Check if the file `examples.txt` contains spaces at the end of any line.

 [Go to solution](#solution_3_02)